This page was reviewed under our medical and editorial policy by

 This page was updated on June 7, 2022.

 The causes of spinal tumors are still largely unknown.
-Although some genetic conditions may contribute to the development of spinal cancer, the risk factors are much less defined for spinal cancer than for other cancers in the body.
+Although some genetic conditions may contribute to the development of spinal cancer, the risk factors are much less defined for spinal cancer than for other cancers.

-Prior history of cancer: Cancers that may be more likely to spread to the spine include those of the breast, lung and prostate, as well as multiple myeloma.
+Prior history of cancer: Cancers that may be more likely to spread to the spine include those that originate in the breast, lung and prostate, as well as multiple myeloma.

 Compromised immune system: Some people whose immune systems are compromised develop spinal cord lymphomas.